Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 * The MAP@K, where K = 10, shows **item-item collaborative filtering using KNNBasic** performed the best on the test set, and marginally better than the other algorithms.

 ![mapk](https://github.com/Bennett-Heung/MovieLens-Movie-Recommendations/blob/main/images/mapk.png)

+# Conclusive Remarks

+* The Surprise algorithms performed better and had a quicker execution time than the recommenders built from scratch.
+* The MAP@K, where K = 10, shows item-item collaborative filtering using KNNBasic performed the best on the test set, and marginally better than the other algorithms.